Email Us Today! contact@umonics.sg

 While cultivating essential skills in preschoolers is important, it can also come with its own set of challenges.
 Here are some common challenges that parents and educators face when cultivating these skills and strategies to overcome them:

-Time constraints – Parents and educators may find it challenging to dedicate enough time to support preschoolers’ skill development.
+• Time constraints – Parents and educators may find it challenging to dedicate enough time to support preschoolers’ skill development.
 To overcome this challenge, it is important to prioritize skill development activities and make them a regular part of the child’s routine.
-This can be done by incorporating skill development activities into daily activities, such as meal times and bedtime routines.

 The Importance of Play-Based Learning for Preschoolers